same-sky/AMT22_SPI_Sample_Code_Uno/README.md

 It does not matter if the encoder has a resolution of 12-bits or 14-bits, it will always respond with two full bytes totaling 16 bits.
 The upper two bits are check-bits that allow us to confirm the data’s integrity.
 If the encoder is a 12-bit version, the bottom two bits will both be 0.
 For this data to be useful it must be shifted right 2 bits (or divided by 4).

 We want to call the  `SPI.transfer()` function, sending the `AMT22_NOP` command.
 We will leave CS low.
-The high byte comes first, so in a single line of code we will call the function, shift it left 8 bits to get that first byte (8 bits) into the top half of the uint16_t variable, and assign it to `currentPosition`.
+The high byte comes first, so in a single line of code we will call the function, shift it left 8 bits to get that first byte (8 bits) into the top half of the uint16_t variable, and assign it to `encoderPosition`.
 We need to put a small delay to meet the AMT22 timing requirements, but then we can send the follow-up command.
-Again doing this in a single line, we are calling the  `SPI.transfer()` command, sending it `AMT22_NOP`, OR'ing the value with the currentPosition variable, and then telling it to release the CS line; this combines the two bytes received from the encoder in a single uint16_t variable.
+Again doing this in a single line, we are calling the  `SPI.transfer()` command, sending it `AMT22_NOP`, OR'ing the value with the encoderPosition variable, and then telling it to release the CS line; this combines the two bytes received from the encoder in a single uint16_t variable.

 ```c
 uint8_t cs_pin = 2;